eXCom/telegrambot-search-videos/README.md

 ## Instruction for creating a telegram bot!

 1. Prepare a website with SSL sertificate, you should be able to access your website with HTTPS protocol, for example `https://sitename.com`
+2. Create a bot itself using the botfather bot in telegram [@BotFather](https://t.me/botfather)